bonaparte/bonaparte/advanced/create_components.md

 ## About
 This module is the core of the _Bonaparte UX Framework_.
 It provides an [API](#api) with all the tools needed to create Bonaparte Components.

+Requiring the `bonaparte` module provides all the necessary functions to create new _tags_ from modules, as well a set of utility functions that can be used within _modules_.

 ## Basic Use

 Require the API: